-3. The Sending State shall, in cooperation with the Receiving State, promptly take appropriate measures to address any damage or potential damage to the environment, cultural heritage or human health and safety, having regard to the laws and regulations of the Receiving State and following consultation between the Parties through the Joint Committee established under Article XXVII.
+4. The Sending State shall, in cooperation with the Receiving State, promptly take appropriate measures to address any damage or potential damage to the environment, cultural and indigenous peoples' heritage and human health and safety, having regard to the laws and regulations of the Receiving State and following consultation between the Parties in accordance with paragraph 1 of Article XXVII.